prakashsurya/prakashsurya.github.io/content/post/2017-02-01-creating-custom-istallation-media-for-oi-hipster.md

 used to build our custom version of illumos, as well as the custom OI installation media.
 The goal of this exercise is to create a "Live DVD" that can be used to install our custom version of illumos.

+## Shoutouts

+Before I get started, I want to thank `alp` and `tsoome` from the `#oi-dev` IRC channel on freenode for answering my various questions as I was learning how to do this; their help definitely saved me hours of frustration.
+Thanks again :)

 ## Step 1: Fetch illumos